 Life in Oulton and Woodlesford before the war was reasonably good.
 Most women stayed at home bringing up large families whilst their husbands tended to work within walking or cycling distance.

-By then there were about 1000 men at Water Haigh colliery which opened in 1911.
+By then there were about a thousand men at Water Haigh colliery which opened in 1911.
 Armitage’s quarry was exporting grindstones worldwide and their distinctive bricks had been used to build Claremont View, or Titanic Row, in 1912.
 The shiny red engines of the Midland Railway raced through Woodlesford night and day hauling expresses between London and Scotland.
-Bentley’s brewery employed about 200 workers with its horse drawn drays and steam wagons passing through the village on their way to make deliveries.
+Bentley’s brewery employed about two hundred workers with its horse drawn drays and steam wagons passing through the village on their way to make deliveries.

 Not everything was perfect though.
 Diptheria, scarlet fever and tuberculosis were common diseases exacerbated by poor housing conditions.
 Beecroft Yard, known as Hell’s Jet, was particularly bad.
 In February 1914 a fire gutted the wooden lock-up shop of pork butcher George Moss on Aberford Road and in April the miners were on strike for two weeks in a minimum wage dispute.